-Colorado is the 21st most populous and the 8th most extensive state in the US.
-The state offers a very healthy work-life balance that attracts well-educated, work-hungry, young people who also love the great outdoors.
+Colorado is the 21st most populous and the 8th largest state by total area in the US.
+The state offers a very healthy work-life balance that attracts well-educated, work-hungry young people who also love the great outdoors.
 Colorado has become a favorite place to relocate due to the scenic environment.

-The startup scene is very lively in Colorado as is evident by the largest startup focused event in the US.
-In fact, according to a survey, Colorado is the 5th best state for startups in the US.
+The start-up scene is very lively in Colorado, as is evident by the largest start-up-focused event in the US.
+In fact, according to a survey, Colorado is the fifth best state for start-ups in the US.

 Learn about the importance of small businesses (SMBs) in Colorado from the list of statistics below:

 - 99.5% of all Colorado businesses are small businesses, a total of 653,639.

 - 1.1 million people are employed by SMBs, which is 48.5% of the entire state workforce.

 - Out of a minority population of 1,870,607, only 72,132 are self-employed individuals, a staggeringly low 3%.

 - 76.95% of the state’s new entrepreneurs created a business out of choice rather than necessity.